Interrupt/systemshock/README.md

   - Original assets in a `res/data` folder next to the executable

 # Building SDL
-You can use the included `build_deps.sh` shell script to build the required versions of SDL2 / SDL2_mixer
+You can use the included `build_deps.sh` shell script to build the required versions of SDL2 / SDL2_mixer.
+VOC support was broken until recently in SDL_mixer, so for sound effects to work you'll probably need to build it from the latest sources like that script does.

 # Build and run
 ```